Corporate misconduct in Italy is punishable under both criminal and administrative law.

 Some kind of jurisdictional control on the decision of the prosecutor as to which cases to dismiss, and which to prosecute, is in any case granted by the judge of the preliminary investigations, who has the final word on any request for dismissal.

-When the prosecutor investigates the possible criminal liability of corporate entities, under Decree No. 231/2001 (see Section III, infra), the mandatory prosecution principle may be bypassed, since in this case there is no jurisdictional control over the prosecutor's dismissal decision, only the prosecutor's hierarchical superior may personally take any further appropriate action.
+When the prosecutor investigates the possible criminal liability of corporate entities, under Legislative Decree No. 231 of 8 June 2001 (Decree 231/2001) (see Section III), the mandatory prosecution principle may be bypassed, since in this case there is no jurisdictional control over the prosecutor's dismissal decision; only the prosecutor's hierarchical superior may personally take any further appropriate action.

 At the end of its own investigation, CONSOB may issue severe administrative sanctions for the offences of market abuse (insider trading, market manipulation), which are meant to be added to the criminal punishment (up to 12 years' imprisonment), for the same facts.
-In a breakthrough decision, the European Court of Human Rights has convicted Italy, considering this doubling of penalties for the same offences as contrary to the ne bis in idem principle, provided for in the European Convention of Human Rights, Section 6.
-Italy will likely have to rethink the entire system of ‘double track' persecution of corporate offences, both in criminal courts and before the administrative authorities, which has up to now been very typical (not only for financial crimes, but for tax crimes, and many others).
+In a breakthrough decision, the European Court of Human Rights has convicted Italy, considering this doubling of penalties for the same offences as contrary to the ne bis in idem principle, provided for in the European Convention on Human Rights, Section 6.4 Italy will probably have to rethink the entire system of 'double track' persecution of corporate offences, both in criminal courts and before the administrative authorities, which has been very typical up to now (not only for financial crimes but also for tax crimes and many others).

 As regards the issue of cooperation between the company under investigation (or its employees) and the investigating body, the presumption of innocence and the right to due process of law (both of which are constitutional principles) categorically exclude any legal obligation to cooperate.
 However, for an appropriate choice to be made regarding cooperation, a case-by-case assessment must be made of: